 Kanna looked down at her own joined hands.
-She stared hard at the single metal cuff around the neck of her right wrist, where it was tucked just under the rope.
+She ran her fingers against the single metal cuff that wrapped around her wrist, where it was tucked just under the rope.
 She tightened her mouth.
 “I’m not going to run.
 I just want to move my arms again.
 Don’t you think that goddamn electric cuff is enough to deter me?
 Like you already said, I know what it’s like to be shocked by it now.
 At first, I thought I was being struck by lightning.
 Why would I try to run after that?”

 “If you had any sense, then you wouldn’t.
 But I’ll assume that you don’t.”

 Kanna squeezed her hands into hard fists, so that she felt her forearms swell uncomfortably against the rope.
 The binds did not give.
 They seemed to only tighten further.
-She felt her body growing tense again with the whole of her frustration.
+Her body tensed once again with the whole of her frustration.

 “Cut me loose!” she cried, and she rammed her bound hands against the floor of the cave.
 “Cut me loose!”
 Her voice wavered.

 Goda glanced at her with no emotion.
 “Don’t get so excited.
 You’ll only hurt yourself.”

 Kanna slammed her hands on the stone floor a few more times, but it did nothing except send the force of the blow rattling up her bones.
 She saw that she had smeared a bit of blood onto the ground.
 She stooped down and pressed her face against the crook of her arms and tried hard to suppress the tears that were threatening to fall.

 “What do you want?”
 Kanna pleaded.
 She was so exhausted that the words left her mouth in barely more than a whisper.